gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

 1. **Copy the backup archive to the destination GitSwarm instance**

-    The backup process above will result in the creation of a .tar file, which contains a backup of your workflow (users, projects, merge requests) as well as the actual Git repositories.
+    The backup process above will result in the creation of a .tar file, which contains a backup of your workflow (users, projects, merge requests) as well as the corresponding Git repositories.
 You will need to copy the file created above to the GitSwarm instance you are restoring to, and place the file under ```/var/opt/gitswarm/backups/```.

     The backup file will be owned by the ```git``` user, so you will either need to perform the copy as ```git```, or change the file permissions so the file can be read.
 For example, with the file above:

-    ```chmod a+r /var/opt/gitlab/backups/1446498774_gitlab_backup.tar```
+        chmod a+r /var/opt/gitlab/backups/1446498774_gitlab_backup.tar

 1. **Restore the backup archive against the destination GitSwarm instance**